| Title: | Evolutionary Minimizer for R |

 Create a configuration object for the Grey Wolf Optimizer Algorithm (GWO).
 At minimum the number of iterations

-) and the number of wolves (parameter population_size
+(parameter iterations) and the number of wolves (parameter population_size) have

 to be provided.